ExpressLRS/ExpressLRS/README.md

 | 4.77Km | 900M | 200HZ | 250mW | No | DaBit | https://www.youtube.com/watch?v=k0lY0XwB6Ko |
 | 2.28Km | 900M | 50HZ | 10mW | No | Mike Malagoli | https://www.youtube.com/watch?v=qi4OygUAZxA&t=75s |

+Check the [wiki page](https://github.com/AlessandroAU/ExpressLRS/wiki/Range-Competition) for previous leaders!

-### Legal Stuff
+## Legal Stuff
 The use and operation of this type of device may require a license and some countries may forbid its use.
 It is entirely up to the end user to ensure compliance with local regulations.
-This is experimental software/hardware and there is no guarantee of stability or reliability.
-USE AT YOUR OWN RISK
+This is experimental software/hardware and there is no guarantee of stability or reliability. **USE AT YOUR OWN RISK**

 [![Banner](img/footer.png)](https://github.com/AlessandroAU/ExpressLRS/wiki#community)